Our call centre is open for prestige car insurance quotes between 8.30am-6.30pm weekdays, 9am-1pm Saturdays.

 For insurance purposes the definition of a classic is a car that is over 30 or 35 years old, although some insurers offer ‘modern classic’ car insurance for vehicles 15 years or older.

 If you own a prestige classic car you might want to check out our classic car insurance quotes guide.

 • After-market security

 Many high-end cars come with their own sophisticated security systems.
 However, if you’re willing to invest in after-market security systems you’ll be expressing your intent to protect your prized vehicle.
 The same is true if you specify optional security features when buying your car.
-If we go back to that V8 Vantage, you can tick the box against Aston Martin’s own category 5 tracking system.
+If we go back to that V12 Vantage Coupe, you can tick the box against Aston Martin’s own tracking system.

 When going for after-market solutions, watch out for Thatcham tested and certificated devices kit.

 Thatcham has also introduced a new rating system for keyless entry and ignition systems.
 This follows widely publicised issues with ‘relay attacks’ in which car thieves intercept the signal between fob and vehicle.

 It has also issued advice on how to close this security loophole although some manufacturers have already addressed this vulnerability by introducing more secure wireless systems or programming fobs to deactivate when not being used.